Chuck Taylor (music journalist): Life

-He is a voting member of the National Academy of Recording Arts and Sciences (the Grammy Awards) and a published songwriter for Young Pals Music/BMI.
+Taylor is a voting member of the National Academy of Recording Arts and Sciences (the Grammy Awards) and a published songwriter for Young Pals Music/BMI.
 His lyrical composition "Lost and Found," performed by Miz Metro, with music by Ayhan Sahin and Eve Nelson, was featured in an episode of MTV's "Made" in March 2008.
-Taylor also collaborated with Universal artist Karine Hannah and Sony Turkey singer/songwriter Emre Yilmaz, whose single "Only Yesterday," written by Ayhan Sahin, Taylor and Emre, became a graduation anthem in the U.S. In 2014, his co-write "Marquee" appeared on the debut album from Mexican superstar and Broadway actress ("Chicago") Bianca Marroquin.
+Taylor also has co-written songs recorded by Universal artist Karine Hannah, Young Pals Music's Tinatin (including a cameo in her music video for "Wild") and Sony Turkey singer/songwriter Emre Yilmaz, whose single "Only Yesterday," written by Ayhan Sahin, Taylor and Yilmaz, became a U.S. graduation anthem.

-On-Air broadcasting experience includes country WWOD-AM/AC WKZZ-FM in Lynchburg, Virginia, his hometown, as well as voiceover work for commercials and theater.
+On-air DJ experience includes country WWOD-AM/AC WKZZ-FM in Lynchburg, Va., as well as voiceover work for commercials and theater.
 He hosted Billboard's weekly online countdown at billboardradio.com, from its inception in March 1998 through January 2006.
 The show was scripted by renowned Billboard writer and author Fred Bronson.
+He also wrote and hosted daily music trivia show "Time Zone" for FMG Radio in 2013; and was a correspondent for NPR Radio in 1999.

-Taylor now lives in Richmond and Norfolk, Virginia, where he hosts professional gatherings at his MidCentury Modern "Wiseacre Estate" in Norfolk.
+Taylor now lives in Richmond and Norfolk, Va., where he hosts gatherings at his MidCentury Modern "Wiseacre Estate" in Norfolk.
+His most recent freelance work has appeared in Virginia Living magazine.